eprst/yourkit_docker/README.md

 docker run -d -p 5901:5901 -p 6901:6901 -e VNC_PW=mypassword ksobolev/yourkit
 ```

 YourKit Java process is configured to use 12G of RAM by default.
-This can be configured in `~/.yjp/ui.ini` inside the container.
+This can be changed in `~/.yjp/ui.ini` inside the container.
 Don't give it too much as there's also an off-heap process involved.